Human rights and Islamic law

 - prohibition of torture, cruel, inhuman and degrading treatments and punishments;

-We will then round up with a desideratum of possible domestic, regional and universal mechanisms through which the enforcement of international human rights can be realistically achieved in the Muslim world, especially in Muslim States that apply Islamic law.
+We round up with exploring possible mechanisms for the effective implementation of international human rights law, particularly in Muslim-majority States that apply Islamic law.

 Objectives and learning outcomes of the course